• Home

 No wonder I don’t swim in Lake Ontario.
 Who knows if a prehistoric Xiphactinus still lingers?

-What to see at Ripley’s Aquarium Toronto
+What to See at the Aquarium

 I knew that the Aquarium was big – 12,500 square metres in size and some 5.7 million litres of water.
 Other than that I wasn’t sure what to expect – except fish, obviously, so I began with an educational approach.
-I learned about the Xiphactinus, a frightening fanged predator that once swam in North America’s inland sea.

 Ripley's Aquarium Toronto sea anemones